Best Survival Backpacks | Bug Out Bags Tested

 Our subscribers have also found these guides helpful:

-After our exhaustive testing, we recommend the 5.11 Rush 72 2.0 Backpack for most applications (sometimes in other sizes) and the Teton Scout 55 Backpack for everyone on a budget.
+After our exhaustive testing, we recommend the 5.11 Rush 72 2.0 Backpack for most applications and several other bags for specific situations.